Improved convergence rate of kNN graph Laplacians: differentiable self-tuned affinity: Refined NN estimation

 \section{Refined $k$NN estimation}

 In this section, we bound the (relative) error between the $k$NN bandwidth function $\hrho$ and a population bandwidth function $\brho_{r_k}$ that depends on $k$.
 We will formalize the definitions of $\hrho$ and $\brho_{r_k}$.
 The relative error is bounded uniformly in Theorem \ref{thm:consist-hrho}.
-All the proofs are in Section \ref{sec:proofs}.
+All the proofs in this section are in Appendix \ref{sec:proof-sec-rho}.